accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/6.1/annexe.md

 #### Technical notes

-When the visible label is supplemented by another expression in the accessible name
+When the visible label is supplemented by another expression in the accessible name:

 - WCAG insists on placing the visible label at the beginning of the accessible name without reserving exclusive use of this location;
 - WCAG considers a non-exact match of the visible label character string within the accessible name to be a case of failure.